SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

                 self.model = torch.load('model.pth').to('cuda:0')

 5. Another way to speed up the inference is to just use multiple workers.
 This duplicates the server over multiple processes taking advantage of modern multi-core CPUs.
-This is similar to running `uvicorn` command with the `--workers` flag for fastapi applications.
+This is similar to running the `uvicorn` command with the `--workers` flag for FastAPI applications.
 Implement multiple workers in your service and test that it works as expected by testing it with the client from the previous exercise.
 Also test that you are seeing a speedup when running with multiple workers.